tpierrain/Value/Readme.md

  - __Equal and Unique depending on ALL its attributes__
  - __Auto-validating__ (i.e. transactional constructor)

-As a consequence, __Value Types helps to reduce side-effects within our OO base code__.
+As a consequence, __Value Types helps us to reduce side-effects within our OO base code__.

 ## How "Value" can help us?